cryptosan/micropython-frostapi/README.md

 # Frost API
-Custom I2C API for micro-python
+A custom easy API for pyboard.

-Usage: Inherit this library, and call the functions.
+Pre-alpha v0.2

+Docs will be come soon.